alexhernandezgarcia/gflownet/gflownet/envs/README.md

 ## Buffer, train data and test data

 A train and a test set can be created at the beginning of training.
 The train set may be used to sample offline (backward) trajectories.
-The test set may be used to compute metrics during and after training.
+The test set may be used to compute metrics during and after training (e.g. JSD, correlation).
 These sets may be created in different ways, specificied by the configuration variables `env.buffer.train.type` and `env.buffer.test.type`.
 Options for the data set `type` are

 - `all`: all terminating states in the output space $\mathcal{X}$ will be added - Convenient but only feasible for small, synthetic environments like the hyper-grid.
 - `grid`: a grid of points in the output space $\mathcal{X}$ - Only available in certain environments where obtaining a grid of points is meaningful.
 This mode also requires specifying the number of points via `env.buffer.<train/test>.n`.